All in the Family Jason Hughes, president of Hughes Marino

 The hard exterior of success can be much like this building: intimidating, steadfast and strong.
 From within, the family is warm and affectionate, well spoken and incredibly polite.
 One might never feel out of place or unwelcome in the Hughes’ company.

-[Shown above: Hughes Marino Office in San Diego, CA]
+[Shown to the left: Hughes Marino Office in San Diego, CA]

 Who hasn’t tried to divide the life lines of work and pleasure?
 For this father-and-son team, the separation is non-existent—as true authenticity requires complete oneness in every aspect of life.
 Moreover, the business ideology has been run for the last several years as a family affair—treating the 33 employees as brothers and sisters, replacing a corporate hierarchy with mutual respect and common interest.
 Like the interior of the office, the company’s physical environment promotes the values that are also printed on beautiful paper, available should someone need a friendly reminder: